cockroachlabs/cockroachdb-runbook-template/system-overview/data-availability.md

 #### Partial network partitions

-*< THIS SECTION IS WORK IN PROGRESS >*
+A partial network partitioning is a network fault that disrupts communication among some but not all nodes in a cluster.

+Partial network partitions are exceedingly rare in redundantly provisioned networks.
+The most common cause of a partial network partition is a misconfiguration error in firewall rules and/or routing tables.

+The vast majority of the situations arising from partial network partitions are orderly/automatically handled by CockroachDB.
+However, there are esoteric situation that may require operator's manual intervention.

-*Epoch-based leases can become non-functional under certain forms of partial network partitions if the leaseholder can't reach the Raft leader but is able to heartbeat its liveness record.
-Expiration-based leases are less vulnerable to this, but there are known cases where partial network partitions may result in cluster "deadlocks".
-The plan of record is to address all known issues and ensure partial network partitions can't cause a prolonged complete service outage by v23.2.*
+Epoch-based leases can become non-functional under certain forms of partial network partitions if the leaseholder can't reach the Raft leader but is able to heartbeat its liveness record.
+Expiration-based leases are less vulnerable to this, but there are known cases where partial network partitions may result in cluster being "stuck" until a partial network partition is either resolved or turned into a full network partition.

-*typically a result of an operator error (misconfiguration errors in firewall rules and/or routing tables)*

-*< THIS SECTION IS WORK IN PROGRESS >*
+If a CockroachDB cluster gets "stuck" due to a partial network partitioning, it will continue retrying faulty network connection indefinitely.
+As soon as the network fault is cleared, the cluster will automatically resume normal operations.

+The plan of record is to address all known issues and ensure that partial network partitions can't cause a prolonged service outage by v23.2.

 #### Asymmetric network partitions

+A partial network partitioning is a network fault whereby a node can send requests to a peer node, but can not receive from that node.

 As of CockroachDB v23.1, an [enhancement](https://github.com/cockroachdb/cockroach/pull/94778) eliminates the need for special handling of asymmetric partitions.
-By implementing a mandatory by directional RPC connections, all edge cases pertinent to asymmetric network partitions are promoted to partial of complete network partitions.
+By implementing a mandatory bidirectional RPC connections, all edge cases pertinent to asymmetric network partitions are promoted to partial of complete network partitions.